How To Make A Soap At Home

 This recipe serves as just one example amidst the vast array of potential combinations and ratios of fats, lye, and various other ingredients that can be creatively blended to produce homemade soap.

-How To Make A Dish Soap Bar At Home
+Step-by-Step Ways To Make A Dish Soap At Home

 Tangie Dish Soap Bar in use